As new forms of credit become available to Texas consumers, the OCCC helps the public understand their rights and responsibilities.

 Consumer Assistance Helpline

-Consumers can contact us with questions by calling our hotline or emailing us.
+Consumers can contact us with questions by calling our helpline or emailing us.

 These brochures are educational tools to assist with understanding consumer rights and responsibilities and are available in English and Spanish for both consumers and licensees.